-Join Jason Baskin for an in-depth discussion in this video Creating a "look-at" control for eyes, part of Facial Rigging in Maya.
+Join Jason Baskin for an in-depth discussion in this video Creating a "look-at" control for eyes, part of Rigging a Face in Maya.

 …Many animators prefer eye controls that are manipulated…as physical aim targets rather than static GUI elements.…Both control approaches are useful.…But this setup is ideal if a character needs…to maintain eye contact while its head is moving.…So I've just created a simple eye control here at the origin.…And beneath it I've placed two individual eye controls, one for each eye.…And I'll scoot it off to the side here so that you can see it.…This is just a circle that I shaped by…modifying the control vertex placement, and these again are just…individual circles with frozen transforms, so that when the eye…control is zeroed out, it is placed at the origin.…